RazeLighter777/site/blog/content/post/landlock.md

 Landlock is unprivileged — any application can sandbox itself.
 It also uses ABI versioning, allowing programs to apply best-effort sandboxing even on older kernels lacking newer features.

+It's also a stackable LSM, meaning you can combine it with selinux or apparmor in a supplemental layer.
 ---

 ### Why Should You Use It?